 A. Academic Dishonesty — A student may not grieve an allegation of academic dishonesty.
 Contested allegations of academic dishonesty must be handled through the Procedures for Addressing Suspected Academic Dishonesty.

-B. Discrimination or Harassment — Students who feel that their grade is as a result of illegal discrimination (ie. based on sex, race, age, marital status, sexual orientation, creed, national origin, etc.) are encouraged to follow the Complaint Procedure for Review of Allegations of Unlawful Discrimination/Harassment.
-Please note: If a student decides not to pursue this course of remedy, but evidence of illegal discrimination is discovered, the arbiters of the grievance are required to report this to the Affirmative Action Office.
+B. Discrimination or Harassment — Students who feel that their grade is as a result of illegal discrimination (i.e., based on sex, race, age, marital status, sexual orientation, creed, national origin, etc.) are encouraged to follow the Complaint Procedure for Review of Allegations of Unlawful Discrimination/Harassment.
+Please note: If a student decides not to pursue this course of remedy, but evidence of illegal discrimination is discovered, the arbiters of the grievance are required to report this to the affirmative action officer.

-Students who are uncertain which procedure to follow should contact the Office of the Vice President for Student Affairs, Deans (for Academic Dishonesty), or Affirmative Action (for Discrimination or Harassment) for further guidance.
+Students who are uncertain which procedure to follow should contact the Office of the Vice President for Student Affairs, deans (for Academic Dishonesty), or affirmative action officer (for Discrimination or Harassment) for further guidance.